The Plan of Salvation

 Though Christ was originally “in the form of God,” He “did not count equality with God a thing to be grasped.
 But He emptied himself,” and, “being born in the likeness of men,” was “found in human form” (Philippians 2:6–8).
 Divinity was clothed with humanity, not exchanged for it.
 Christ did not cease to be God when He became man.
 But the two natures became one, yet each stayed distinguished.

-In Him was “all the fulness of the Godhead bodily” (Colossians 2:9); nevertheless, “in all things He had to be made like His brethren, that He might be a merciful and faithful High Priest in things pertaining to God, to make propitiation for the sins of the people” (Hebrews 2:17).
+In Him, was “all the fulness of the Godhead bodily” (Colossians 2:9); nevertheless, “in all things He had to be made like His brethren, that He might be a merciful and faithful High Priest in things pertaining to God, to make propitiation for the sins of the people” (Hebrews 2:17).

 How Can I Accept God’s Plan of Salvation?

 To accept God’s plan of salvation is the most important decision humans can make.
 For it decides their eternal destiny- either to eternal life or death.
 Jesus said, “For what is a man profited, if he shall gain the whole world, and lose his own soul? or what shall a man give in exchange for his soul?”
 (Matthew 16:26).
+The Bible teaches that to be saved a person needs to follow these simple steps:

 - Accept God’s love: “In this was manifested the love of God toward us, because that God sent his only begotten Son into the world, that we might live through him.
 Herein is love, not that we loved God, but that he loved us, and sent his Son to be the propitiation for our sins” (1 John 4:9, 10).